openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

-In the above example, either the "project" or "domain" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.
+In the above example, either the "projects" or "domains" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.

+Notice that token ID is not part of the token data.
+Rather, it is conveyed in "X-Subject-Token" header.

+"auth_mechanisms" indicating the authentication mechanisms used to obtain the token.
+It is accumulative.
+If example, if token was obtained by password authentication, it will contain "password_credentials".
+Later, the token is rescoped, the new token will have both "password_credentials" and "token" in "auth_mechanisms".

 Failure response (example - additional failure cases are quite possible, including 403 Forbidden and 409 Conflict):